 Scott Statement on October Jobs Report

-NEWPORT NEWS, VA – Congressman Bobby Scott (VA-03) issued the following statement after the Bureau of Labor Statistics announced that the economy added a total of 161,000 jobs in October, with the unemployment rate falling to 4.9 percent.
+WASHINGTON, DC – Chairman Bobby Scott (VA-03) issued the following statement after the Bureau of Labor Statistics announced that the economy added 638,000 jobs in October with the unemployment rate at 6.9 percent.

 “For months now, President Trump has made misleading claims about the economy despite the fact that the country is facing one of the worst economic and public health crises in history.
 Today’s jobs report is further evidence of how this administration’s failed response to the pandemic continues to hurt Americans.

 “Last month, the unemployment rate inched down to 6.9 percent overall and 10.8 percent for Black workers — indicating the economic recovery is dramatically slowing down as COVID-19 cases surge in nearly every state.
 What’s more, 751,000 Americans filed new unemployment insurance claims just last week, far exceeding the record high number of unemployment claims posted by any previous president (695,000 claims in October 1982).
 On top of that, nearly 363,000 Pandemic Unemployment Assistance (PUA) claims were filed.
 In fact, initial unemployment claims under President Trump for each of the last 33 consecutive weeks have exceeded unemployment claims under any other president in the history of the program.
 As of mid-October, 21.5 million Americans were receiving unemployment compensation, compared to 1.4 million claims in the same week last year.
 Record high unemployment is not a reflection of a successful economy.